bogeta11040/it-place-tests/Bug_Ticket.md

 ## Note:

-As this is a backend issue, I'm attaching except from the logs file:
+As this is a potentional backend issue, I'm attaching except from the logs file:

 ```
 Stack trace: